 Trusts are designed to terminate after the purposes of the trust have been fulfilled.
 For example, the trust agreement may state that it terminates upon the death of a named beneficiary, when its assets fall below a certain dollar amount, upon the expiration of a set date or after all trust assets are distributed.
 However, there are circumstances in which the creator of a trust may wish to terminate it before it has fulfilled its purpose or before trust administration is complete.
 A trustee of a trust may also find it necessary or desirable to terminate a trust.
-This page provides a list of steps required to terminate a trust.
+In this article, Pennyborn.com provides a list of steps required to terminate a trust.

 Before you can complete the steps to terminate an estate planning trust, you will need to review certain information to understand what is required to terminate the specific trust involved.
 There are several issues that determine what is required to terminate a trust, including: 1.
 What type of trust do you want to terminate?
 For example, is it a revocable living trust or an irrevocable trust?
 If you are not sure, review our overview of the different types of